doncabreraphone/retroNode/README.md

 1. **Prerequisites**:
    - Ensure you have [Node.js](https://nodejs.org/) installed.
-   - RetroNode is built for Vue.js projects.
+   - retroNode is built for Vue.js projects.
 If you haven't already set up a Vue.js environment, you can do so by following the [official Vue.js guide](https://vuejs.org/v2/guide/installation.html).

 2. **Clone the Repository**:
-   Clone RetroNode into your project directory.
+   Clone retroNode into your project directory.
    ```sh
    git clone https://github.com/doncabreraphone/retroNode.git
    ```